Vishal3698/Gantry_Perfomance_Reports_2023/README.md

 ## Tools used:
-- Type of Data: Structed (Excel, SQL) & Unstructured (.log files from machines)
+- Type of Data: Structured (Excel, SQL) & Unstructured (.log files from machines)
 - Data Cleaning: Python, PowerQuery in PowerBI
 - Visualizations: PowerBI

 ## Note:
-- This report should not be used to judge my presentation abilities as this was the inital stage and the final presentation is highly cinfidential and can not be shared
+- This report should not be used to judge my presentation abilities as this was the inital stage and the final presentation is highly confidential and can not be shared